cline/mcp-marketplace/README.md

 ## What is the MCP Marketplace?

-The **MCP Marketplace** is akin to an “app store” within the Cline's VS Code extension.
+The **MCP Marketplace** is akin to an “app store” within Cline's VS Code extension.
 It lets you:

 1. Browse a list of popular or community-created MCP servers.
 2. Search by name, category, tags, and other metadata.